 Possessive Adjectives – French

-Yes, we’re not denying that you still have to narrow down who the owner is but when it comes to using the possessive adjective, you need to also understand the gender and the plurality of the possession.
+Yes, we’re not denying that you still have to narrow down who the owner is but when it comes to using the possessive adjective, but you also need to understand the gender and the plurality of the possession.

 English – This is his shirt.